-No. Advertising will not be permitted in the plazas.
-Banners on light poles, however, may be installed in accordance with the DOT Banner Permit Program.
-In general, the banners must promote cultural exhibits and events or public or historical events which foster tourism and/or enhance the image of the City (see section 14 of the City's Highway Rules).
+No. Advertising is not permitted in the plazas.
+Banners on light poles, however, may be installed in accordance with the NYC DOT Banner Permit Program.
+In general, the banners must promote cultural exhibits and events or public or historical events which foster tourism and/or enhance the image of the City (section 2-14(b) of the City's Highway Rules).
 Learn more about Banner Permits

 Do plazas generate income?

-Community partners may enter into an agreement that gives them opportunities to generate income from sub-concessions, limited sponsorships and commercial events.
+Partners may enter into a concession agreement that gives them opportunities to generate revenue from subconcessions, limited sponsorships and commercial events.
 All revenue must go back into the maintenance, management, and operation of the plazas.

 Must the organization be registered with the Vendor Information Exchange System (VENDEX) with New York City prior to applying to the Plaza Program?

-No. Nevertheless, VENDEX submittal is required prior to executing the Master Concession Agreement.
+No. Nevertheless, VENDEX submittal is required prior to executing a concession agreement.
 Visit www.nyc.gov/vendex